Central values of zeta functions of non-Galois cubic fields: Sieving to the space of maximal binary cubic forms

-and every form in the above set corresponds to the ring $R$.
 On the other hand, the set of index-$p$ subrings of the ring $R_g$ is in natural bijection with the set of roots of $g$ in $\P^1(\F_p)$ by Proposition \ref{subsupring}.
 Therefore, the set of pairs $(R,R')$ is also in natural bijection with $\GL_2(\Z)$-orbits on the set

-and every form in the above set corresponds to the ring $R'$.
+and every form \(g\) in the above set corresponds to the ring $R'=R_g$.
 It follows that $\GL_2(\Z)$-orbits on the sets \eqref{eqs1} and \eqref{eqs2} are in natural bijection. \end{proof}

 We will also need the following lemma determining how the above bijection changes the splitting types of the binary cubic forms. \begin{lemma} Let $g\in \W_{q/p}$ and $\alpha\in\P^1(\F_p)$ be a root of $g$ modulo $p$.
 Let $f\in \overline{\W_q}$ correspond to the $\GL_2(\Z)$-orbit of $(g,\alpha)$ under the bijection of Lemma \ref{lembij}.
 Then